-- Fully-burdened applicant staff time for:
+- Fully burdened applicant staff/subcontractor time for:

-- o landowner outreach
+- olandowner outreach

 - engagement with stakeholders and partners in activities directly related to the proposed project

 - o title work

-- project mapping
+- o project mapping

 - o acquisition negotiations

 - SALC acquisition grant application preparation

 - Baseline documentation

 - Technical and legal consulting

-- One appraisal and one appraisal update per project
+- One market analysis or restricted use appraisal per project

 - Preliminary title reports

 - Escrow closing costs

-- One appraisal per project where the cost of the acquisition is paid for by a funding source other than SALC
+- One appraisal per project where the cost of the acquisition is paid for by a funding source other than SALC.
+This must be the appraisal that establishes the acquisition value used to complete the transaction.

 - Translation and interpretation services

 - Technical or virtual meeting software, subscriptions, or applications other than basic word processing programs

-- Staff time to develop, prepare, or update organizational documents, processes, and/or tools for the efficient tracking and development of agricultural conservation acquisitions, if those documents, processes, and/or systems do not exist at the time the project is funded
+- Staff/subcontractor time to develop, prepare, or update organizational documents, processes, and/or tools for the efficient tracking and development of agricultural conservation acquisitions, if those documents, processes, and/or systems do not exist at the time the project is funded

 - Consultant costs, subject to grant manager approval